 Set up your own backyard adventure spot for your toddler.

 You can pull out all their toys in one day and make it special by adding some new climbing structures or toddler pools.

 Use what you already have, but mix it up!

 1. Water Table – add bubbles to it today.

-3. Sandbox – bury plastic dinosaurs or farm animals and give them a bath afterwards.
+3. Sandbox – bury plastic dinosaurs or farm animals and give them a bath afterward.